ssichynskyi/web_metric_collection/README.md

 ## How to run
 This is a python program, therefore you need Python3.9 for the execution and pipenv of version 2020.11.15 or close for the creation of virtual environment
-To run service with default parameters from shell, go to service project root filder and run:
+To run service with default parameters from shell, go to service project root folder and run:
 ```console
 $pipenv shell
 $python3.9 src/service.py
 ```

 ### Command line options
-Service takes the default values of it's settings from config/service.yaml file and partially from it's own body.
+Service takes the default values of its settings from config/service.yaml file and partially from its own body.
-For convenience, there's a possbility to overwrite most of these params using keywor arguments.
+For convenience, there's a possibility to overwrite most of these params using keyword arguments.
 To get help, from the project root
 ```console
 $pipenv shell